OlamideMustapha/OlamideMustapha/README.md

   11-09-2022              Reduced header to 3
                           Change logo colors to 323330
-                          Removed some icons from the headers -->
+                          Removed some icons from the headers
+                          Added about heading, change position of how to reach me section -->

 <!-- [![Akin's GitHub Banner](assets/GitHubHeader_blue.jpeg)](https://www.linkedin.com/in/akinkunmi-mustapha-b866611a6/) -->